UK FDI stock trend

 UK inward FDI stock by sector

-Inward FDI stock in 2023 was concentrated in six principal sectors accounting for 83%:
+Inward FDI stock in 2024 was concentrated in seven principal industry categories accounting for 90% of stock:

 Brexit impact on FDI inflows